Skip to content

 7. Go Paddleboarding

 Another great way to explore the Napa River is on a paddle board.
-Self-guided paddle board tours can last up to 3 hours as you make your way down the river.
+Self-guided paddle board tours can last up to 3 hours as you go down the river.
 GPS audio guides are available to give you insight into the area, wildlife, and history as you explore.

 Guided paddleboarding tours are also a great way to spend a day in Napa Valley.
 One of the most popular guided tours is the Full Moon Paddle.
 Starting just before dusk, groups paddle along the river to watch the sunset and moon rise over the California hills.
-It is a beautiful view that you’re sure to remember.
+It is a beautiful view that you’ll remember.

 8. Explore the Bothe Napa Valley State Park